All MSP owners, at some point, face the challenge of attracting new customers. So this is how to attract more customers to your business.

 1. Define your perfect customer.

-When you define your perfect customer (what we call your character or your avatar) you can start marketing to and engaging with them.
+When you define your perfect customer (your character or avatar), you can start marketing to and engaging with them.
 This makes it much easier to attract customers to your business.

 This is often difficult for small business owners who feel that they are limiting their market by reducing the number of people they sell to, but in fact, the opposite is true: the more narrowly you define your target customer, the larger your market.
 The reason for this is simple: when you try to attract everyone, you attract no one; your message is too generic.
 But when you narrowly define your niche, your customers can easily identify themselves as your customer and decide to work with you.

-Also, far from limiting your market, you will end up attracting many more customers who are similar to your target customer.
+Also, far from limiting your market, you will attract many more customers who are similar to your target customer.

 2. Know where your customer lives.

 Your customer exists in their world, not your world.
-If you are going to talk to prospects who will become your customers you must step into their world and meet them where they are.
+If you talk to prospects who will become your customers, you must step into their world and meet them where they are.
 Understand their likes and dislikes.
 Where do they find information?
 What online groups do they frequent?
 Meet them there.

 Digging into your character avatar helps you get into their shoes and connect with them based on what is important to them.
 Get our character avatar template here.